PotHix/pothix.github.com/content/post/yearly-review-2017.md

 * Propose a talk to [FOSDEM](https://fosdem.org) and speak outside the country in a different language.
 Milhouse had 1 talk outside of Brazil, so I had to beat that.
-For this reason I spoke in Belgium and Portugal.
+For this reason, I spoke in Belgium and Portugal.
 * Speak 3 times in the same conference ([TDC](http://www.thedevelopersconference.com.br)) about 3 different
-  languages (Go, Ruby, Javascript) and 3 different fields (CLIs, Web, Games)
+  languages (Go, Ruby, Javascript) and 3 different fields (CLI, Web, Games)
 * Do 5 talks with live-coding.
 3 of them starting from scratch, with a blank text file and 40 minutes of time (For those who don't know,